Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 }
 ```

 You can see that anytime we wish to update the temperature, we make a call to TempSensor in the DeviceBridge Layer to give some temperature.
-TempSensor is the object that is acting as the translator between SESI and the HAMR generated model.
+TempSensor is the object that acts as the translator between SESI and the HAMR generated model.

 ```
 object TempSensor {